0x4447/0x4447-product-vpn-contained/README.md

 ## Alarms

-The alarms in your account will cost ten cents apiece.
+The alarms in your account will cost ten cents apiece, and we create two of them.
 Check the [AWS pricing page](https://aws.amazon.com/cloudwatch/pricing/) to make sure this calculation is still valid.

 # Monitoring